BehzatMaleki/Simple_Website_Contact_System/README.md

 # Simple_Website_Contact_System
 This is a simple contact_us page manager for website.
-Follow stepes below to make it workes:
+Follow steps below to make it workes:

 # Step 1:
 Upload all files to your web server